-Notice that their healing came about while they were, first, exercising their faith in Him and second, obeying Him without question.
+Notice that their healing came about while they were, first, exercising their faith in Him.
+Secondly, they were obeying Jesus without question.
 They believed and obeyed Him as they departed and made their way to Jerusalem, where the priests resided.
 This was a display of faith and works.
 They had faith in Christ and His words and showed their works through obedience.
-The virtue of obedience ($\nu\pi\alpha\kappa\sigma\dot{\eta}$ in Greek) is essential in our relationship with God and is often mentioned in the writings of the Church Fathers.
-Saint John of the Ladder says, "Obedience is ... a voluntary death ... the tomb of the will and the resurrection of humility."
+The virtue of obedience, ὑπακοή in Greek, is essential in our relationship with God, and is often mentioned in the writings of the Church Fathers.
+Saint John of the Ladder (also known as John Climacus, or Κλίμακος in Greek) says, "Obedience is ... a voluntary death ... the tomb of the will and the resurrection of humility."
 Voluntary obedience, in other words, is the means through which we set aside our personal cares and self-interest and arise as true sons and daughters of God.

-Ten lepers were healed, but only one, a Samaritan, thanked the Lord.
+Out of the ten lepers who were healed, only one, a Samaritan, thanked the Lord.
 He turned back, praising God with a loud voice, and fell to his knees at Jesus' feet, giving Him thanks.
 To the Samaritan, Jesus was no longer just a "Master," but his "Lord" - not simply the One Who commands, but his Benefactor.
+His heart was filled with gratitude, and he expressed his love for the Lord in a personal way.
+He was thankful not only for the healing itself, but for the love of the Lord Jesus.

 This leper was a Samaritan, and Samaritans were considered non-canonical Jews and unclean because they did not follow Jewish Law in the same way that the rest of the Jewish people did.
 They were deemed "heretics," and foreigners.
-Jesus uses the expression here ironically, as a criticism of the Jewish attitude of the time, and says, "Was no one found to return and give praise to God except this foreigner?"
+Jesus uses the expression "foreigner" here ironically, as a criticism of the Jewish way of thinking by some at that time, and says, "Was no one found to return and give praise to God except this foreigner?"

-The word the Lord uses is translated as "foreigner" ($\alpha\lambda\lambda$ o $\gamma\epsilon$ v $\dot{\eta}\varsigma$ in Greek) and is the equivalent of the modern Greek word "xenos" ($\xi\dot{\epsilon}$ vo ς), which is a stranger or outsider.
+The word the Lord uses is translated as "foreigner" (ἀλλογενής in Greek) and is the equivalent of the modern Greek word "xenos" (ξένος), which is a stranger or outsider.
 The Lord emphasized that prejudice was unhelpful and misleading because it was precisely the "foreigner" who came back to thank Jesus.

-The Samaritan's thanksgiving was an act of love - and Christ honors the gratitude of the Samaritan while remarking on the ungratefulness of the others.
-The Lord does this to show us that faith alone will not save us because true faith includes obedience and thankfulness.
+The Samaritan's thanksgiving was an act of love, and Christ honors the gratitude of the Samaritan while remarking on the ungratefulness of the others.
+The Lord does this to show us that faith alone will not save us because genuine faith includes obedience and thankfulness.
 That is why it is essential to show our gratitude to God.
 Love for Christ leads us to be grateful and obey His commandments (John 14:15).

-The Church teaches us to be thankful even during difficult times and to say, "Glory to God" (δόξα τω Θεώ in Greek), no matter what might happen.
+The Church teaches us to be thankful even during difficult times and to say, "Glory to God" ( $\Delta \delta \xi \alpha \tau \tilde{\omega} \Theta \epsilon \tilde{\omega}$ in Greek), no matter what might happen.
 As Saint Peter of Damascus says, "Be mindful of God at all times, in all places, and in every circumstance.
 For no matter what you do, you should keep in mind the Creator of all things . . . everything you do becomes for you an occasion for glorifying God."